Updated March 31, 2026

 It commonly centers on general liability insurance, commercial property insurance, and often a business owners policy.
 For Alaska B&Bs, that means looking at guest injury exposure, breakfast service liability, building damage, and business interruption needs tied to the property.

 If you have 1 or more employees, Alaska requires workers' compensation.
-Sole proprietors, working members of LLCs, and unpaid volunteers are listed as exemptions in the state data.
+Sole proprietors, working members of LLCs, and unpaid volunteers are listed as exemptions.

 Pricing can move based on earthquake, wildfire, avalanche, and coastal exposure, plus the number of guest rooms, your property details, employee count, and whether you need bundled coverage for the building and operations.